The start of a project is one of the critical phases. You want to do it right. A lot of your future success depends on how you start off.

 Every project is a team effort.
-Make sure you know your people well and establish good relationships with them.
+Make sure you know your people well and build trust with your team.

 Whenever one of my projects faced a challenging situation, I could count on the extra commitment of my team.
 I could ask my developer to work extra hours to figure out a technical workaround.
 My process experts were willing to brainstorm other ideas if our initial plan wasn’t working.

 It was because I had put in a lot of time for building trust within my team.
 Everyone knew that I sincerely appreciated his or her contribution.

 Building good ties with those you work with takes time, so you better start early.